dshukertjr/spot/README.md

 create policy "Users can delete own likes." on public.likes for delete using (auth.uid() = liked_uid);

-CREATE TABLE IF NOT EXISTS public.follow (
+create table if not exists public.follow (
     following_user_id uuid references auth.users not null,
     followed_user_id uuid references auth.users not null,
     followed_at timestamp with time zone default timezone('utc' :: text, now()) not null,